Whoaa512/starred/README.md

 - [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The missing package manager for macOS (or Linux)
 - [danger/danger](https://github.com/danger/danger) - 🚫 Stop saying "you forgot to …" in code review (in Ruby)
 - [rails-api/active_model_serializers](https://github.com/rails-api/active_model_serializers) - ActiveModel::Serializer implementation and Rails hooks
 - [norman/friendly_id](https://github.com/norman/friendly_id) - FriendlyId is the “Swiss Army bulldozer” of slugging and permalink plugins for ActiveRecord.
-It allows you to create pretty URL’s and work with human-friendly strings as if they were numeric ids for ActiveRecord models.
+It allows you to create pretty URL’s and work with human-friendly strings as if they were numeric ids for A
 - [awesome-print/awesome_print](https://github.com/awesome-print/awesome_print) - Pretty print your Ruby objects with style -- in full color and with proper indentation
 - [github/scientist](https://github.com/github/scientist) - :microscope: A Ruby library for carefully refactoring critical paths.
 - [SINTEF-9012/Rodash](https://github.com/SINTEF-9012/Rodash) - _.set, _.get, and _.unset for Ruby